scikit-hep/pyhf/docs/likelihood.rst

 * **auxdata**: Auxiliary data for the associated constraint term.
 * **sigmas**: Associated uncertainty of the parameter.

-An example is shown below:
+An example of a measurement is shown below:

 .. code:: json